borodache/toxic-comment-detection/README.md

 # toxic-comment_detection
-Using distilBERT to detect toxic comments (nsfw, hate speech, and bullying) in a Telegram chat
+Using distilBERT to detect toxic comments (nsfw, hate speech, and bullying) in a public Telegram group chat: https://t.me/distilBERT_toxic_detector